AAFC-Bioinfo-AAC/pork-vision/docs/user-guide.md

 echo "$FIJI_CMD"   # verify
 ```

-Run the pipeline, sending any errors (and the anticipated numerous warnings that can be safely ignored) to a file while still showing the normal program output on screen:
+Run the pipeline from the project's root as follows, sending any errors (and the anticipated numerous warnings that can be safely ignored) to a file while still showing the normal program output on screen:

 ```bash
 python ./src/main.py 2> err.txt